Exploring small-angle emissions in charm quark jets in proton-proton collisions at $\sqrt{s}$ = 5.02 TeV: Introduction

 In this analysis, the focus is on moderately high-\pt jets with a \pTjet of at least 100\GeV.
-This minimum \pTjet allows for a description in the framework of perturbation theory, while still allowing the sizable impact of the dead-cone effect to be observed.
+This minimum \pTjet allows for a description within the framework of perturbation theory.
+The ability to penetrate the jet tree and select lower energy splittings within the jet accesses dead cone scales of order $m_{\text{Q}}/E_{\text{splitting}}$, which are significantly higher than $m_{\text{Q}}/$\pTjet, which is the dead cone scale when one considers jets as monolithic objects.
 The measurement is performed using $\Pp\Pp$ data at a center-of-mass energy of 5.02\TeV, corresponding to an integrated luminosity of 301\pbinv recorded by the CMS detector in 2017 ~\cite{CMS-PAS-LUM-19-001}.
 In Section~\ref{sec:cms_detector} the components of the CMS detector are described, as well as the event samples used.
 Details about the reconstruction of jets and \PDz mesons are presented in Section~\ref{sec:evt_reco}.
 Section~\ref{sec:analysis_method} describes the steps in the analysis for both inclusive and prompt \PDz jets, and gives details on the applied corrections.
 The strategy for the corrections to stable-particle level is discussed in Section~\ref{sec:corrections}.
 The systematic uncertainties in the corrected distributions are described in Section~\ref{sec:syst_uncertainties}.
 The corrected distributions and their comparison with theoretical predictions are reported in Section~\ref{sec:results}.
 A summary of the measurement is presented in Section~\ref{sec:summary}.
 Tabulated results are provided in the HEPData record for this analysis ~\cite{hepdata}.